 Chambers, 55, bought Fat Tire Farm from its former owners in 1997.
 He opened Hood River Bicycles in 2014, and has since changed the name to Fat Tire Farm Hood River.
 I haven’t heard if the Hood River location is also closing, however its website and Instagram make no mention of the closure or “retirement sale.”
 Chambers opened 21st Avenue Bicycles in 2007 and then closed that business in 2018.
 He also owns suspension service business Traction Works, which used to be a separate store but is now housed in Fat Tire Farm’s Portland location.
 It’s unclear if he plans to move that business to Hood River or shut it down as well.
 (I’ve reached out to Chambers and will update this post if/when I hear back.)

-Fat Tire Farm is a beloved shop and community space.
-It’s not just the shop’s longevity that has endeared it to so many, but it’s reputation for high quality service and selection.
+Fat Tire Farm is a beloved shop and community space that has invested heavily to support trail work and other community causes over the years.
+Beyond its longevity and community support, Fat Tire Farm’s reputation rests on its high quality service and selection.
 The shop has always been closely tied to off-road cycling due to its laser focus on selling mountain bikes (no drop bars to be found!) and its location on NW Thurman Road, just a short climb from Forest Park.

 Fans of the shop are flooding an Instagram post about the closure with memories and well wishes.
 “I love this shop with all my heart.
 You guys have opened the door of the mountain bike industry to me and with my first shop job,” wrote one fan.
 “I really appreciate all the time you’ve shared with me on the trails, just a really special group of humans!
 I will miss coming in to talk trail plans, look at beautiful bikes and shoot the shit,” shared another.